 - Shaking uncontrollably due to the sound or bright flashes of lights

-Another indicator that your pup may be anxious during fireworks, is if you see them get anxious during thunderstorms.
-This is because loud noises can increase cortisol (a stress hormone) and release adrenaline that may encourage the instinct to “fight or flight.”
-This means that our canine friends’ brains actually change when they hear anxiety-inducing noises like fireworks or thunder.
+Another indicator that your pup may find fireworks to be stressful is if you see them exhibit the same behaviors during thunderstorms.
+This is because loud noises may encourage the instinct to “fight or flight” – which means that our canine friends’ brains actually change when they hear scary noises like fireworks or thunder.

-Other, less noticeable signs of anxiety include excessive panting, pacing, yawning, and even whining.
+Other, less noticeable signs of stress include excessive panting, pacing, yawning, and even whining.
 While these subtler signs can often be overlooked, assuming your dog likes fireworks and taking them to a firework show may contribute to unwanted stress and unpredictable actions that could put their health and safety at risk.
-So how can we reduce dog anxiety during fireworks?
-The good news is, there are ways to calm your dog down and keep them safe during the celebratory firework show on July 4th.
+So how can we help our dog be calm and relaxed during fireworks?
+The good news is, there are solutions!

-If your beloved pooch struggles with anxiety during fireworks, the best thing you can do is address it with preparation and strategy.
+If your beloved pooch struggles during the firework show, the best thing you can do is address it with preparation and strategy.
 Below are five tips to keep your canine friends safe and calm this firework season.

 1. Steer clear from all fireworks and stay home

 Steering clear from all firework shows is the first step to keep your pooch safe and calm this summer.
 If you live close to the city or near an area where firework shows are displayed, never leave your dog outside when a firework show is scheduled.
-Instead, the best thing you can do if you have a highly anxious pup is to stay home with them during the evening of July 4th.
+Instead, the best thing you can do if you have a pup who is sensitive to fireworks or loud noises is to stay home with them during the evening of July 4th.
 Your presence alone will calm your pup down and make them feel a sense of normalcy and reassurance.

 2. Try drowning out the noise of fireworks

-Studies show that calming classical music helps reduce high levels of stress in dogs.
+Studies show that calming classical music helps dogs relax.
 Drowning out the loud noises of fireworks with soothing classical music, or even something on the TV, may help calm your canine friends down.

 3. Exercising your pup before the activities start

-If you know your pup gets highly anxious during fireworks, then you know it’s almost impossible to get them to go outside once the show begins.
+If you know your pup experiences stress during fireworks, then you know it’s almost impossible to get them to go outside once the show begins.
 So help them get some exercise (walk, running, fetch) before the booms begin.
 This will help prevent accidents in the house, and may even help wear your pooch out to the point where they’ll want to sleep and relax for the rest of the evening.